matrix-org/vodozemac/README.md

 cryptographic ratchets, offering a high-level API for straightforward creation of secure communication channels using these ratchets.

-Designed as a modern alternative to the [libolm] cryptographic library, which is used for end-to-end encryption in [Matrix], vodozemac provides not only the [Olm] and [Megolm] ratchets but also additional cryptographic features useful for developing Matrix clients, such as [SAS] and the integrated encryption scheme outlined in [MSC4108].
+Designed as a modern alternative to the [libolm] cryptographic library, vodozemac is used for end-to-end encryption in [Matrix].
+It provides not only the [Olm] and [Megolm] ratchets but also additional cryptographic features useful for developing Matrix clients, such as [SAS] and the integrated encryption scheme outlined in [MSC4108].